golang/proposal/design/draft-workspace.md

 build them.
 Not respecting them would break users unnessesarily. `replace` directives exist in the workspace file to allow for resolving conflicts between `replace`s in workspace modules.
-Because all workspace modules exist as co-equals in the workspace, there is no other clear and intuitive way to resolve `replace` conflicts.
+Because all workspace modules exist as co-equals in the workspace, there is no clear and intuitive way to resolve `replace` conflicts without explicit input from the user.
+One alternative is to add special syntax for overriding replaces to make the overriding behavior more explicit, and an additional option is to add an option to add syntax to nullify replaces without overriding them.

 Working in modules not listed in the workspace file is disallowed to avoid what could become a common source of confusion: if the `go` command stayed in